Key Indicators and Triggers of Chronic Kidney Disease

 Smoking can restrict blood flow to the kidneys, leading to damage over time.
 Additionally, smoking increases the risk of high blood pressure and diabetes, further contributing to kidney disease.

-How to Manage and Prevent Kidney Disease
+How To Manage and Prevent Kidney Disease

 While there is no cure for chronic kidney disease, there are steps that can help slow its progression.
 The most effective way to manage kidney disease is to address the underlying causes, such as diabetes or high blood pressure.
 Here are some tips to manage and prevent CKD: